Meta

 Lines

 Starting with your superimposed lines, you're doing a great job lining your pen up with the starting point and executing your lines confidently.
-There are a couple of instances with the shorter lines where you do seem to be drawing a bit less confidently - possibly struggling to engage your shoulder.
-This does seem to clear up almost completely as your progressed through to the ghosted lines and planes exercises which are looking remarkably smooth and confident.
+This confidence continues through your ghosted lines and planes which are also looking good.

 Ellipses

 Onto your tables of ellipses and these are off to a great start.
-Your linework is remarkably confident, you've selected a good variety of shapes and sizes of ellipses to practice, and you've kept them squeezed up tight against each other.
-Well done overall on this exercise.
+Your linework is confident for the most part, you've selected a good variety of shapes and sizes of ellipses to practice, and you've kept them squeezed up tight against each other.
+Do make sure you draw through your ellipses a full 2-3 times, as several of these seem more like 1.5 passes - that little bit extra will usually help even out any lumps and bumps in the shape.

 Boxes

-Onto your rough perspective and you've made fairly successful efforts to keep the horizontals parallel and verticals perpendicular to the horizon line, though distinctly struggled with the rear plane moreso than the front.
+Onto your rough perspective and you've made fairly successful efforts to keep the horizontals parallel and verticals perpendicular to the horizon line.
 You've correctly applied the line extensions and your perspective lands in a pretty good margin of error.

 Next Steps: